 As Former President Jimmy Carter acknowledged: "Penalties against drug use should not be more damaging to an individual than the use of the drug itself.
 Nowhere is this more clear than in the laws against the possession of marijuana in private for personal use."

 Marijuana prohibition needlessly destroys the lives and careers of literally hundreds of thousands of good, hard-working, productive citizens each year in this country.
-More than 800,000 Americans were arrested on marijuana charges last year, and more than 5 million Americans have been arrested for marijuana offenses in the past decade.
+More than half a million Americans are arrested arrested annually for violating marijuana laws.
 Almost 90 percent of these arrests are for simple possession, not trafficking or sale.
 This is a misapplication of the criminal sanction that invites government into areas of our private lives that are inappropriate and wastes valuable law enforcement resources that should be focused on serious and violent crime.

 Marijuana, like other drugs, is not for kids.
 There are many activities in our society that we permit adults to do, but forbid children, such as motorcycle riding, skydiving, signing contracts, getting married and drinking alcohol or smoking tobacco.
 However, we do not condone arresting adults who responsibly engage in these activities in order to dissuade our children from doing so.
 Nor can we justify arresting adult marijuana smokers on the grounds of sending a message to children.
 Our expectation and hope for young people is that they grow up to be responsible adults, and our obligation to them is to demonstrate what that means.

 The NORML Board of Directors has adopted a set of principles called the "Principles of Responsible Cannabis Use," and the first principle is "Cannabis consumption is for adults only; it is irresponsible to provide cannabis to children."